 Shot in New York and Los Angeles for Los Angeles, Yiddish: the Mother Tongue was written, produced, co-directed and reported by Pierre Sauvage.
 Although both his parents had come from Yiddish-speaking homes, Sauvage himself was raised by them in New York without Yiddish in a French-speaking home; he did not even learn he was Jewish till he was 18.
 This documentary was his first step at exploring cultural roots which he'd never known.

-Filmmaker Sauvage went on to make Weapons of the Spirit—being reissued in 2014 in a new 25th anniversary edition—the much acclaimed 1989 feature documentary about the area of Le Chambon. the Huguenot community in France that became a haven for 5,000 Jews during the Holocaust, including Sauvage and his parents.
+Filmmaker Sauvage went on to make Weapons of the Spirit—being reissued in 2017 in a new remastered edition—the much acclaimed feature documentary about the area of Le Chambon. the Huguenot community in France that became a haven for 5,000 Jews during the Holocaust, including Sauvage and his parents.

 Upcoming is Sauvage's feature documentary, And Crown Thy Good: Varian Fry in Marseille.

 traditions and opinions have been admirably asembled and

 showcased in hour docu produced, written by Pierre Sauvage who,